Views Media

 Q: Which budget IEM is best for gaming?

-A: The Moondrop CHU II offers excellent bass impact and clarity that works well for gaming, with good soundstage and detail retrieval.
-The Truthear GATE also performs well for gaming with its balanced tuning and clean sound reproduction.
+A: The Moondrop CHU II for its bass impact and soundstage.
+The Truthear GATE also works well for gaming with cleaner, more balanced sound.

 Final Verdict